paveltovchigrechko/markdown-links-parser/README.md

 ## Configuration

 The script is configurable.
-You can define a `config.ini` file in a script directory to adjust the script action.
+You can define configuration parameters either in a `config.ini` file or pass them as arguments when running the script.

+### Config file

 The configuration must have a section `[MAIN]` and the following parameters:
 * `root` is the root directory where the files are scanned.
 Note that the script works with all files of the given extension in the root recursively.
 The root can be an absolute path or a relative path.
 * `file_extension` is the extension of files that are being parsed.
 Accepts only one value with a leading dot, for example `.md`.
 You can use any text extension that can be opened with the default Python `open` function.
 * `action` is the intended action of the script.
 Accepts one of the following values: